AdobeDocs/experience-manager-core-components.en/help/email/components/experience-fragment.md

 1. First it tries to find a language root.
 1. If not found, it tries to find a blueprint.
 1. If not found, it tries to find a live copy.
-1. If not found, it defaults to the experience fragment configured in the component.
+1. If not found, it defaults to the Experience Fragment configured in the component.

 ## Sample Component Output {#sample-component-output}